LevMesh/Cowsay/Cowsay/src/README.md

 Hey Everyone!
 My name is Lev Meshorer.
-And this is Foodtrucks project:)
+And this is Cowsay project:)

 What I've done in this project?